-Courses detailed in this Program of Studies indicate Hanover High School's commitment to equity and excellence for all students.
-However, if an insufficient number of students select a specific course, it may not be possible to offer the course.
-In many cases where courses are oversubscribed, priority for enrollment will be given to seniors, juniors, sophomores, and finally freshmen.
-Students who are unable to enroll in a course of their first choice will be provided a course by his/her counselor to give the student a full schedule.
-Students may meet with the counselor to make changes should this occur. offered an alternate course to ensure a full schedule.
 Students are encouraged to plan a course of studies for four years.
 Please take some time to review the graduation requirements that are detailed in this section and utilize the four-year sequence planner at the end of this booklet.
 Schedule your program with your future in mind.
 Students who intend to continue their education after graduation must pay close attention to college admissions requirements when planning a four-year sequence.
 Levels are designated in most courses and all levels are college preparatory.
 The curriculum for all courses is aligned with the Department of Elementary and Secondary Education frameworks and the Common Core Standards as required.
 Seek input carefully and take advantage of the advice available from teachers, counselors, administrators as well as parents/guardians.
 If you have questions about the types of courses you should take in order to be equipped for a specific career field or specific type of college or university, please consult your Guidance Counselor ahead of time.
+Courses detailed in this Program of Studies indicate Hanover High School's commitment to equity and excellence for all students.
+However, if an insufficient number of students select a specific course, it may not be possible to offer the course.
+In many cases where courses are oversubscribed, priority for enrollment will be given to seniors, juniors, sophomores, and finally freshmen.
+Students who are unable to enroll in a course of their first choice will be provided a course by his/her counselor to give the student a full schedule.
+Students may meet with the counselor to make changes should this occur.

-Advanced Placement (AP) - Advanced Placement courses involve a prescribed curriculum determined by the College Entrance Examination Board.
+Advanced Placement (AP)

+Advanced Placement courses involve a prescribed curriculum determined by the College Entrance Examination Board.
 The course work is considered college level preparation, carries additional weight in computing grade point average, offers the opportunity to earn college credit and is designated to be very rigorous and challenging.
 Students considering enrollment in an AP course should speak with their guidance counselor, the AP teacher, and their parents/guardians and consult each department course description for AP courses offered in each department before making any decisions.
 All AP courses require summer work prior to the start of the school year.
-Students must sign a contract stating they will finish the summer work or be dropped from the course in September.
 Any student who enrolls in an AP course is required to take the AP exam in May of the school year.
 Students must pay for the AP exams before January 15.
 Financial assistance is available upon request.

+Honors (H)

-Honors Level (H) - These courses are recommended for students who demonstrate high academic achievement through a combination of motivation and aptitude.
+These courses are recommended for students who demonstrate high academic achievement through a combination of motivation and aptitude.
 These courses contain considerable enrichment and acceleration.
 Instruction assumes that students are able to grasp content and concepts on initial presentation.
 These courses emphasize higher order thinking in analysis, synthesis and evaluation.
 Outside reading, problem-solving and study are required.
 Students are expected to show initiative with respect to organization of time, long-term assignments, and seeking extra help.
 Written work must exhibit complexity in structure, thought, and vocabulary.